 c.
 Multiple family residential, including condominiums, townhomes, flats or apartments, and single family or duplex cluster units on specifically designated lots.

 d.
-Accessory dwelling unit as defined by the Town of Eagle (TOE) Municipal Code.
+Accessory dwelling unit as defined by the Town of Eagle (TOE) Municipal Code, with the exception that fire doors between primary and accessory dwelling units shall be allowed.

 e.
 Utility service structures and buildings.